-While us humans love the relaxing scent of lavender, bugs don’t care for it.
+While we humans love the relaxing scent of lavender, bugs don’t care for it.
 In fact, they try their best to avoid it at all costs!
 If you’re looking to deter moths, fleas, flies, and mosquitoes from entering your home, try planting bushels of lavender at entryways around your house.

 - Basil: The oil in basil leaves kills mosquito eggs.

 - Mint: Similar to lavender, many insects don’t like the smell of mint.